 Aqua Clear 50 Powerhead

 Hagen's AquaClear Powerheads are true workhorses.
 These are very well constructed, epoxy filled units that seem to last forever.
-Two of the models offer a reverse flow feature.
+There are four sizes, and the largest two models offer a unique reverse flow feature.

 Hydor Koralia Evolution Aquarium Circulation Pump